 These are very comfortable and don’t lead to any tightness or squeezing.
 They do, however, have slightly less tension than other alternatives, so if you want something very secure, they may not be for you.

-The caps on the end of these laces come off a little more than other alternatives, though this is still only a problem in a small number of cases.
+The caps on the end of these laces come off a little more than other laces, though this is still only a problem in a small number of cases.
 They are otherwise of good quality.

 These are a similar price to other equivalent options.
 Again, with this product, there is very little difference in the price between all of the good brands.
 Cheaper options are available, but not of the same quality.